Keio University

 Because the environment surrounding international students in job hunting in Japan differs from that of Japanese students, more detailed information provision and support are necessary.
 This project was realized through the great efforts of the Tokyo Mita Club.
 It is hoped that the university will further enhance its support so that students who have chosen Keio University from among many universities in the world to study abroad can make the best career choices.

-Looking further back at statistics from 2000, the total number of international students was 484, of which regular undergraduate students numbered 83, not even reaching 20% of the total.
+Looking further back at statistics from 2000, the total number of international students was 484, of which regular undergraduate students were 83, not even reaching 20% of the total.
 On the other hand, regular graduate students numbered 253, accounting for more than half of the international students.
 The remaining 148 were international students studying Japanese in the Japanese Language Program, which included exchange students.
 The breakdown of international students in 2019 has changed significantly compared to that time, with the number of regular undergraduate students exceeding the number of regular graduate students for the first time in seven years.
 It is expected that the number of undergraduate international students will increase further in May 2020, after PEARL reaches its full capacity across all year levels.

 Life Support for International Students

-*Affiliations and job titles are as of the time of publication.
+*Affiliations and titles are as of the time this magazine was published.